 - Why do High Risk Merchant Accounts Have Higher Rates?

 - How to Get a High-Risk Merchant Account

 - Finding a High Risk Credit Card Processor

-High risk industries aren’t necessarily dangerous or bad businesses.
+A high-risk merchant account allows businesses to accept credit cards in industries that are considered high risk.
+High-risk industries aren’t necessarily dangerous or bad businesses.
 They can be businesses with higher than normal chargeback rates (such as travel agencies), businesses with age-restricted items (like tobacco sales) and other businesses that are perfectly legitimate and legal.
-Individual businesses can also be considered higher risk even if they aren’t in an overall high risk industry.
+Individual businesses can also be considered higher risk even if they aren’t in an overall high-risk industry.